 I'm still thinking this over.
-As I've been working on this, it struck me that it would not be impossible for us to consult about how students demonstrate what they learn in this course.
+As I've been working on this, it struck me that it would not be impossible for me to consult with you about how you'd like to demonstrate what you learned in this course.
 It would also be possible to take a little time at the outset to find out what students in this course want to learn.
 I was surprised at the speed at which this class filled.
 No doubt some are here because the course fulfills a requirement: and maybe this method of doing so is the lesser evil.
 I also know the class is in prime time.
 Yet I know that some of you are very much interested in persons whose life experiences are not yours: you find them intrinsically interesting, or perhaps you find them useful for the light they shine on your own personality, aims, aspirations, and ideas.
-Some of you became interested in the topic of this course because of discoveries you made in Urban America.
-This course is related to it in a number of ways, though its focus is on people and their lives, and less on the environments which provide the stage for them.
+Some of you may have become interested in the topic of this course because of discoveries you made in Urban America, or one of the American Studies courses you've taken.
+This course is related to Urban America in a number of ways, though its focus is on people and their lives, and less on the environments which provide the stage for them.

 So, I think I'm going to take a week or so to finalize the work requirements for this course.
 In general, these guidelines will be observed.
 First, I need a minimum of four different products through which to assess your accomplishments.
 Second, I need these to be varied.
 I don't want students to do the same kind of thing four times.
 I have some ideas about things which I want you to do.
 But I'm going to solicit your input as well.
+Third, I need these to incorporate internet activities in some way.
+Fourth I need these to reflect all the required materials for the course.
+I will also be finding ways for you to collaborate with each other, and to share the results of your findings using a number of new tools available on Blackboard.
+I'm excited about using them, and I think you're going to find them fun, yourselves.